Black Coffee (DJ): Personal life

 Maphumulo married actress and television presenter Enhle Mbali Mlotshwa in 2011.
 They have two children together, while he has two other from previous relationships.

 In 2014, Maphumulo was accused of infidelity with a local model.
 It was reported that a woman from the Free State region was blackmailing Maphumulo, and demanded ZAR100,000 from him to not release a sex tape which verified her claims.
 In August 2018, the DJ admitted to the affair, which he explained was the result of "being young and being overwhelmed by fame".

 The couple was involved in another cheating scandal in June 2019.
 This time stemming from an Instagram post by Cathy Guetta, the ex-wife of fellow DJ and collaborator – David Guetta, which lead to social media users alleging this was proof of further infidelity from the DJ.
 Following this, the couple did not immediately respond to the rumors; however, it was noticed that Enhle had removed all pictures of the couple together from her Instagram.
 Maphumulo later took to Twitter to deny the allegations while also commenting on the way on the "lynch-mob mentality" of the users involved in spreading the allegations.

 The couple separated in July 2019, with divorce proceedings beginning later that year.
 The divorce proceedings continued into 2020 and with them came further scandals.
 This included the publication of a leaked set of documents allegedly showing some of the financial demands being made by Mlotshwa.

 In a since-deleted video on Instagram, Mbali announced that she "would no longer protect" Maphumulo and would be speaking openly about the abuse she alleged to have suffered as well as further alleging that Maphumulo had also emotionally tormented their children.
 Mbali then announced that she would be a holding a press conference in which she would publicize evidence, text messages and "everything else that was lied about".

-In 2019 Black Coffee started dating his current girlfriend Victoria Gonzalez who is a Venezuelan model.
+In 2023 Black Coffee started dating his current girlfriend Victoria Gonzalez who is a Venezuelan model.

 The press conference announced by Mbali would never materialize, but on 12 August 2021, the actor made an Instagram post teasing an upcoming production titled "Voice".
 This was released in the following September as a docu-series posted to her Instagram in which she recounted her life story.
 In an interview in February 2022, Mbali shared her reasoning for making and releasing the documentary, as well as expressing her disappointment in the South African Court system and that she believed it had failed her.

 On 11 January 2024, Black Coffee was involved in an incident involving heavy turbulence on his plane, while en route to a performance in Mar Del Plata, Argentina, where he was admitted to the hospital with injuries.

+In February 2024, he became an evangelical Christian.

 In June 2025, through his foundation, Black Coffee Foundation, the popular DJ raised more than R500 000 for the victims of floods in his hometown of Mthatha.